awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 **Note**
 Your database needs to be stopped to set the replication options and be in read\-only mode while the backup copy is created, so you need to schedule a maintenance window for these operations\.
+Exclude the following schemas from the dump file: `sys`, `performance_schema`, and `information_schema`\.
+The `mysqldump` utility excludes these schemas by default\.
+If you need to migrate users and privileges, consider using a tool that generates the data control language \(DCL\) for recreating them, such as the [pt\-show\-grants](https://www.percona.com/doc/percona-toolkit/LATEST/pt-show-grants.html) utility\.

 ### To Set Replication Options<a name="MySQL.Procedural.Importing.Repl.Setup.Procedure"></a>